Havard's Century Plant

 Planting in the ground

 Put the plants on a slope or raised area of the garden, not in a low spot which collects water.
 Select a bed with full sun exposure, preferably next to a south or west facing wall.
 These areas will provide extra winter warmth.
-In heavy clay soils, it is essential to replace half or more of the soil from a 10”x 10” or larger hole with coarse sand and gravel mixed thoroughly with the remaining soil to insure adequate drainage.
+In heavy clay soils, it is essential to replace half or more of the soil from a 10”x 10” or larger hole with coarse sand and gravel mixed thoroughly with the remaining soil to ensure adequate drainage.
 No compost should be added, only a small handful of Planters II and Yum Yum Mix®.

 Planting in an outdoor pot or planter